 The evolution of the security operations

-Security operations, policies, procedures and best practices, have all had to evolve to meet the requirements of new trust models, new developments and new usage scenarios in EGI-Engage.
-As usual, developments in policies and procedures have been driven by risk assessment of the security requirements and trust models of the new EGI services, including the use of Federated Identity Management, the EGI Federated Cloud service and the Long Tail of Science service.
+Security operations, policies, procedures and best practices, have been evolved during PY1 to meet the requirements of new trust models, new developments and new usage scenarios of EGI services.
+As usual, developments in policies and procedures have been driven by risk assessment of the security requirements and trust models of the new EGI services, including the use of Federated Identity Management, the EGI Federated Cloud platform and the services for the Long Tail of Science.

-In this section we present this evolution and plans for further changes in the next year.
+In this section we present the results achieved so far and the planned ones to take place in PY2.

 Security policies

 A meeting of the EGI Security Policy Group at the start of EGI-Engage considered which security policies were most in need of revision to address the new EGI-Engage services.
 It was decided that the "Grid Acceptable Use Policy" and "The Security Policy for the Endorsement and Operation of Virtual Machine Images" [ENDSP] should be addressed by EGI-Engage in its first year.
-This work has been done in parallel with the production of new policies for the Long Tail of Science service (LToS) and a draft new general policy addressing Data Protection issues.
-All of this policy work helps provide appropriate managerial controls on the operation of new services developed in EGI-Engage, thereby mitigating the related security risks.
+This work has been done in parallel with the production of new policies for the Long Tail of Science service (LToS) allowing for a simplified identity vetting procedure for users that do not belong to a community VO, and of a draft of a new general policy addressing Data Protection issues.
+All of this policy work is required to ensure managerial controls on the operation of new services developed in EGI-Engage, thereby mitigating the related security risks.

 The new AUP, now called "Acceptable Use Policy and Conditions of Use" [AUP], has been generalised to include all EGI service offerings (Grids, Clouds, LToS, etc.).
-At the same time wording was changed to require appropriate acknowledgement of use iof resources and support in publications.
+At the same time wording was changed to require appropriate acknowledgement of use of resources and support in publications.
 The policy on VM Endorsement has been modified to better fit the policy and trust issues in the EGI Federated Cloud service.
 The new policy may be found at [Ref: https://documents.egi.eu/document/2729].

 A large number of users and communities would benefit from expanded use of credentials based on Federated Authentication (“FedAuth”) for accessing services instead of employing personal certificates either installed in browsers or used to create proxy certificates.
 Secure use of FedAuth on the infrastructure relies on two capabilities: